wftutorials/opencv-tutorial/README.md

 [car_truncate_thres.png]

 There really are alot of options.
-So I can go through them.
+So I cant go through all of them.

 ### Using ADAPTIVE_THRESH_GAUSSIAN_C

-This last option I am fond off.
-Because it has been effective for me.
+This last option I am fond off because it has been effective for me.
 Use in the similar way.

 ```python
 ret, thresh_image = cv2.threshold(small_image, 100, 255, cv2.ADAPTIVE_THRESH_GAUSSIAN_C)